 - Choose the preferred verification method from the list of offered methods (note that for the Domain type of property you will be offered to use verification via Domain name provider only):

 - Follow instructions under the chosen method to get verified.

-If you are using Ecwid Starter Site, you can prove the site ownership in these steps:
+If you are using Ecwid Instant Site, you can prove the site ownership in these steps:

 - Open Google Search Console.

-- Enter the web address of your Starter Site as a URL prefix property type:
+- Enter the web address of your Instant Site as a URL prefix property type:

 - Click on Continue.